2016 Oxford City Council election

 The elections for Oxford City Council took place on 5 May 2016.
 This was on the same day as other local elections.
 As Oxford City Council is elected by halves, one seat in each of the 24 wards is up for election.

 Overall turnout was 39.2%.
 The highest turnout was 53.9% for Iffley Fields, and the lowest 18.6% for Northfield Brook.

-Results
+Results summary

 Note: two UKIP candidates stood in this election, compared with six in 2014 and three in 2012.
 Three independent candidates were standing, compared with four in 2014 and one in 2012.
 Plus/minus percentages are calculated with respect to the 2014 Oxford City Council election.

 Total number of seats on the council after the election: